 Education and Events

 Standing Committee structure shall mimic the structure of the Action committees, but with a Board-appointed chair, with participants chosen by the chair from among the general membership.

 Standing Committee appointments shall extend as prescribed by the Board, or until the next Board election, whichever occurs first.

 The duties of each position shall be upheld by the member elected or appointed to the position by either general membership or the Board.
 Failure to uphold the duties as prescribed by the bylaws shall constitute grounds for removal from position by a 3/5 vote of the Board.

-The Co-Chairs shall be responsible for leading Board meetings and general membership meetings and creating and disseminating coherent and effective meeting agendas no less than three (3) days ahead of a meeting to the general membership or Board via email.
+The Co-Chairs shall be responsible for leading ExComm meetings and general membership meetings and creating and disseminating coherent and effective meeting agendas no less than three (3) days ahead of a meeting to the general membership or ExComm via email.

 Shall be responsible for appointing designated spokesperson(s) from among the general membership to communicate to the public and to media outlets based on circumstances.

 Shall be responsible for maintaining a bank account and credit card in the organization's name, signing and endorsing organization checks for reimbursement and authorizing the Treasurers to do the same.

 Shall be responsible for ensuring the solvency of the organization both in terms of financial capacity and membership capacity.

 Shall be responsible for holding Action Committee Chairs accountable for fulfilling their duties as committee chairs.